pbizannes/InvoiceTracker/README.md

 I opted not to use XML layouts, but I see that as a plus.

+I considered making different flavours of the debug build with the different URLs, but I chose not to do this since that is not really how URLs should be configured.

+Another addition I wanted to do was to make the URL configurable via, not just the build.gradle.kts, but via an Environment variable.
+This would then make it easy for a CI/CD pipeline to configure with different URLs at different stages of the pipeline.

 ## Other decisions

 I decided to use kotlinx serialization, in case this needed to